-Calibration 269 Margin of Error Between the Composition Calculations and Any Material Composition Testing with ices may show a different fiber co in the allowable margin of error fo pliance requirements in the mark or the mate erial, due to legislative Conformity and Issu ue Date: 2/1/2025 Status: Issued
+Calibration 269 on 269 Margin of Error Between the Composition Calculations and Any Material Composition Testing 6.
+Invoices may show a different fiber composition from the transaction certificate within the allowable margin of error for the material, due to legislative compliance requirements in the market of sale.
+Conformity and Iss sue Date: 2/1/2025 Status: Issued